-All student rooms are equipped with a wooden bunkable bed (extra long twin), a desk and chair, bookshelves, closet, bureau, and a waste basket.
-The rooms also include expanded basic cable TV service and an Ethernet jack.
+All student rooms are equipped with bed (extra long twin in Shasta and Greensprings; standard full in McLoughlin and Madrone), a desk and chair, closet, bureau and a waste basket.
+The rooms also include cable TV service and wireless internet.

 What should I bring?

-Basically, anything you think you'll need in order to feel at home.
+Basically, anything you think you'll need in order to feel at home (please note there are restricted items that you cannot bring - please reference the Guide to Residence Life and Community Living for more information).
 Remember that you'll probably be sharing a room with another person, so try not to bring so much you'll both feel crowded.
 We highly recommend calling your roommate so you can coordinate what to bring.
-A complete list of what to bring and what to leave behind is in the Smart Moves brochure.
+Please reference U Live with University Housing to see a list of items to bring and not to bring.

 Will I be able to study in my hall?